This fruity gin-based Beauty Elixir cocktail gets added freshness from cucumber. It's perfect for spring and summer!

 One of my favorite things about dining out with friends is enjoying delicious craft cocktails.
 The nicer the restaurant, the nicer the cocktails typically are.
 It feels like a work of art trying some of these wonderful drinks, and I enjoy creating them at home as well when the opportunity arises.

-At Beauty & Essex, the cocktail starts out with muddled cucumber and strawberry puree which is shaken over ice with Hendricks gin, lemon juice, and lemon simple syrup.
+At Beauty & Essex, the cocktail starts out with muddled cucumber and strawberry puree.
+The combo is shaken over ice with Hendricks gin, lemon juice, and lemon simple syrup.
 It's strained into a cocktail glass (the restaurant uses a coupe cocktail glass) and topped off with rosé sparkling wine, and garnished with a cucumber slice.

-Lucky for us, the recipe for Beauty Elixir is available in Chris Santos's recently released cookbook Share.
-This drink reminds me of one you would get at a spa (if you were hypothetically drinking alcohol at a spa), or something much more interesting than a mimosa or bellini for brunch.
+Lucky for us, the recipe for Beauty Elixir is available in Chris Santos's cookbook Share.
+This drink reminds me of one you would get at a spa (if you were hypothetically drinking alcohol at a spa).
+It's also a more unique option for brunch than a mimosa or bellini.
 It's also excellent before, during, and after dinner.
-And let's not forget that it's PINK, the color for breast cancer awareness.

 Light and fruity, with a hint of sweetness from the strawberries, tartness from the lemon, effervescence from the sparkling wine, strength from the gin, and an herbaceous touch from the cucumber, this cocktail has it all.